vatpac-technology/sops/docs/controller-skills/airwork.md

 --->

 ## Emergencies
-Persuant to the [VATSIM Code of Conduct](https://vatsim.net/docs/policy/code-of-conduct){target=new} controllers may simulate higher priority operations, such as emergency aircraft and MEDEVAC operations, by giving track shortening and conducting coordinationm as long as it does not impose an undue delay on any other aircraft (beyond reasonably expected delays, such as sequencing).
+Persuant to the [VATSIM Code of Conduct](https://vatsim.net/docs/policy/code-of-conduct){target=new} controllers may simulate higher priority operations, such as emergency aircraft and MEDEVAC operations, by giving track shortening and conducting coordination as long as it does not impose an undue delay on any other aircraft (beyond reasonably expected delays, such as sequencing).

 !!! note
     `VATSIM Code of Conduct - Section B6`